 University of North Texas

+NOTE: This is the final accepted manuscript.
+Article is published in JBTC, January 2016 issue.

+To Cite: Lam, C. (2016).
+Improving Technical Communication Group Projects An Experimental Study of Media Synchronicity Theory Training on Communication Outcomes.
+Journal of Business and Technical Communication, 30(1), 85-112.

 Abstract

-This article reports the results of an experiment was conducted to determine the impact of media synchronicity theory (MST) training on media fit behavior, communication quantity, communication quality, and group effectiveness.
+This article reports the results of an experiment that was conducted to determine the impact of media synchronicity theory (MST) training on media fit behavior, communication quantity, communication quality, and group effectiveness.
 MST training introduces students to a framework for assessing a media’s capabilities and matching those capabilities to a particular task.
-From three technical communication courses were randomly divided into two groups and were compared using a between-subjects design.
-The MST training group reported significantly higher levels of media fit behavior, communication quantity, discussion quality, richness, and openness.
+From three technical communication courses, 80 participants were randomly divided into two groups and compared using a between-subjects design.
+The MST training group reported significantly higher levels of media-fit behavior, communication quantity, and the communication-performance qualities of discussion quality, richness, and openness.
 The article discusses practical ways to implement MST training into technical communication group projects.

+Keywords

+teamwork, group projects, communication training, technical communication, media synchronicity theory

 Students in team projects have access to more communication technology than ever before.
-In fact, Presnsky (2001) coined the term “digital native” to describe this new generation of student (born since 1980) who has spent their entire lives surrounded by digital technologies.
-While the rhetoric surrounding digital natives often characterizes them as technological prodigies, research suggests, “in reality many young people’s engagement with technology is often far more passive, solitary, sporadic and unspectacular” than one might expect (Selwyn, 2009, p.
+In fact, Presnsky (2001) coined the term “digital native” to describe this new generation of students (born after 1980) who have spent their entire lives surrounded by digital technologies.
+While the rhetoric surrounding digital natives often characterizes them as technological prodigies, research suggests that “in reality many young people’s engagement with technology is often far more passive, solitary, sporadic and unspectacular” than we might expect (Selwyn, 2009, p.
 372).
-Additional research suggests that students don’t necessarily want to use technology, the same technology they use in their homes, in institutional contexts like school (Lohnes & Kinzer, 2007).
-These findings about digital natives were recently supported in a study of communication technology in technical communication classrooms.
-Participants in the study put little consideration into their communication media choices and relied almost solely on email to communicate during an eight-week team project (Lam, 2013).
-This suggests that even though students may be exposed, or even experts at using a variety of media, they tend to default to a conventional form of communication media in team projects, which further suggests a lack of critical thought regarding media choice.
-Media choice, for the purposes of this article, is defined as an individual’s selection of a particular communication media to complete a particular task.
-In addition to the lack of critical media choice by students, research also suggests that instructors who assign team projects often fail to explicitly train students to work effectively in teams, which naturally includes a lack of training in navigating the complexities of media choice (Barker & Franzak, 1997; Wolfe & Alexander, 2005).
+Additional research suggests that students do not necessarily want to use technology—the same technology they use in their homes—in institutional contexts such as school (Lohnes & Kinzer, 2007).
+These findings about digital natives were recently supported in my earlier study of communication technology in technical communication classrooms (Lam, 2013).
+Participants in that study put little consideration into their communication media choices and relied almost solely on e-mail to communicate during an 8-week team project, which further suggests a lack of critical thought regarding media choice because even though they may have been exposed to, or even experts at using, a variety of media, they tended to default to a conventional form of communication media in team projects.
+Media choice, for the purposes of this article, is defined as an individual’s selection of particular communication media to complete particular tasks.
+In addition to students’ lack of critical thought in making media choices, research suggests that instructors who assign team projects often fail to explicitly train students to work effectively in teams, so students often lack training in navigating the complexities of media choices while working on team projects (Barker & Franzak, 1997; Wolfe & Alexander, 2005).